kingsleyndife/Kanban-Board/README.md

 # Kanban-Board
-The Kanban Board web Application helps an organisation keep track of progress made for a prject.
-There are three users(manager, admin and developer)  and each user has limited access on  the kanban board.
+The Kanban Board web app helps an organization track the progress of different projects.
+It has three types of users: Manager, Admin, and Developer.
+Each user has access to different features based on their role.
+The app was built using Python’s Django framework, making it easy for teams to manage projects and keep things organized.